tophbuddy/Containerized-Book-Store/README.md

-# Containerized-To-Do-List
+# Containerized-Book-Store
-A simple containerized To Do list application that's deployed and scaled using Kubernetes
+A simple Java-based web application with microservices architecture that is deployed to Kubernetes.
+The application will have two microservices: a Book Service and an Order Service.